yoninachmany/yoninachmany.github.io/README.md

 My areas of focus have included ML weather forecasting, global map data generation, 3D photogrammetry, newspaper OCR, medical imagery analysis, geographic bias in vision classifiers, multilingual AI, and crowdsourcing.

 I've worked in academic research environments, R&D labs, startups at various stages (including as a first hire), B corporations, and tech nonprofits.
-I have a Master's in Data Science from the University of Pennsylvania.
+I have a Master's in Data Science and a Bacherlor's in Networked and Social Systems Engineering from the University of Pennsylvania.

 Always open to a new challenge!